ptkarwowski/FEND-Neighbourhood-map/README.md

  - Clicking on a marker shows something about the place
  - Include a service worker (Used react's default)

-# How to run the project
+# How to run the project in procuction mode

-Clone the repository and to run:
+Clone the repository and to run by using the following commands:

 1. npm install

 2. npm start

+3. And then visit localhost:3000